 4 killed, 3 injured in mass shooting at birthday pool party in Florence, Kentucky

-Four people were fatally shot and three people were injured in a mass shooting in Kentucky on Saturday, the Florence Police Department said in a statement.
+Four people were fatally shot and three people were injured in a mass shooting in Kentucky on Saturday, said the Florence Police Department.

-Officers arrived at a private residence at 2:51 a.m. to see seven people shot – and found out the suspect had fled the scene in his car.
-Police said they located the fleeing suspect and tried to nab him during a traffic stop, but he continued to drive.
+Officers responded to a private residence at 2:51 a.m. and as they approached the home, they still heard "shots being fired," Police Chief Jeff Mallery said at a press conference.
+There were two victims out front of the residence, he said.

+Officers found multiple people injured inside the home and performed first aid on as many as they could, the police chief said.
+Partygoers told officers "the suspect had fled," and gave them a vehicle description.

+Other officers coming into the neighborhood saw a vehicle that fit the description, Mallery said.
+A Florence police officer and sheriff's deputy tried to nab the suspect, the chief said, but he fled.

 A chase ensued, police said, and only ended when the suspect's car drove into a ditch off the roadway.
+Mallery said it is believed the suspect shot himself while driving and crashed his vehicle.
 The suspect was found with a self-inflicted gunshot wound.
-He was taken to the hospital where he was pronounced dead, police said.
+He was taken to St. Elizabeth's Hospital where he was pronounced dead, police said.

+The police chief identified the victims and the shooter during the news conference.

+"We never dealt with this before.
+We know it's going on throughout the nation, but this is the first time we've had a mass shooting in Florence, " the chief said, visibly emotional at the news conference.

-Everyone was attending a birthday pool party, Florence Church of God, a local church, posted on its social media.
-One of their congregation's sisters asked for prayers for her friend whose daughter was killed in the shooting.
+Florence Church of God, a local church, posted on its social media that one of their congregation's sisters asked for prayers for her friend whose daughter was killed in the shooting.

 "A man came in uninvited on a birthday pool party and killed four people," the church's Pastor Campbell wrote.